qdm12/hbc/README.md

 Thanks to **Wei Dai** from the Vernam Group at Worcester Polytechnic Institute for keeping me updated with the status of CuHE.

 Thanks to **my dad**, **mother** and **step-mother** for their continuous support throughout my studies.

+#### New ideas which crossed my mind ####
+- Use *= instead of multiplyBy when the level is very low as it is faster. multiplyBy uses relinearization which serves to reduce the size of ciphertexts.
+This is great for complex circuits but takes a longer time than *= for simple circuits.
+- Add circuits from [here](http://www.aoki.ecei.tohoku.ac.jp/arith/mg/algorithm.html) to the core API
+- Other ideas are in chapter 9: _Future work_ of my report.